panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 }
 factorial(4); // => 24
 ```

 Inside `factorial()` a recursive call is being made using the variable that holds the function: `factorial(n - 1)`.

-Of course is possible to use a function expression and assign it to a regular variable, e.g. `var factorial = function(n) {...}`.
-But the function declaration `function factorial(n)` looks more compact (no need for `var` and `=`).
+It is possible to use a function expression and assign it to a regular variable, e.g. `const factorial = function(n) {...}`.
+But the function declaration `function factorial(n)` is compact (no need for `const` and `=`).

 An important property of the function declaration is its hoisting mechanism.
-It allows to use the function before declaration in the same scope.
+It allows using the function before the declaration in the same scope.

 Hoisting is useful in some situations.
-For example, when you'd like to see how the function is called in the head of a script, without reading the details about function implementation.
+For example, when you'd like to see how the function is called at the beginning of a script, without reading the function implementation.
 The function implementation can be located below in the file, so you may not even scroll there.

 You can read more details about function declaration hoisting [here](/javascript-hoisting-in-details/#5-function-declarations).

 ### 1.2 Difference from function expression

 It is easy to confuse the [function declaration](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/function) and [function expression](https://developer.mozilla.org/en/docs/web/JavaScript/Reference/Operators/function).
-They look very similar, but produce functions with different properties.
+They look very similar but produce functions with different properties.

 An easy to remember rule: the *function declaration* in a statement always **starts** with the keyword `function`.
 Otherwise it's a *function expression* (see [2.](#2functionexpression)).